sudhansenthil/sudhansenthil/README.md

 - 👋 Hi, I’m @sudhansenthil
 - 👀 I’m interested in .machine learninig..
-- 🌱 I’m currently learning .advanced python..
+- 🌱 I’m currently learning advanced python and deep learning..
-- 💞️ I’m looking to collaborate on machine learning...
+- 💞️ I’m looking to collaborate on deep learning..
 - 📫 How to reach me discord: bluverin#4911...

 <!---